HarryCapps/Functionality-of-Nicla-SENSE-ME/README.md

 CHEM501_GYRO_DATABASE.py

-Python code used to create a database for the gyroscope using SQL.
+Python code used to create a database for the gyroscope using SQLite.

 CHEM501_GYRO_DATA_VISUALISATION.ipynb

-A jupyter notebook file with mulistep code to visualise gyroscopic data.
+A jupyter notebook file with multistep code to visualise gyroscopic data and set thresholds to distinguish noise and stationary states from a wave gesture.

 CHEM501_DATA_CONVERTER.py